intelagense/howdy/CONTRIBUTING.md

 Once everything is done, your work will be live and available to all Howdy users.

-## Coding Rules
+## Coding Standards

 Each repository has its own coding rules and formatters to enforce them when running the tests automatically.
-As a general rule of thumb, we use
+To ensure consistency and readability, we use [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) for most Python projects.

 ### Commit Messages

-We follow
+We follow [Angular's commit message guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
+This leads to more readable messages and automatic changelog generation.

-Thank you for joining our journey.
+**🤠 Thank you for joining our journey!
+We appreciate your time and effort in making Howdy even better.**